 Amoeba is a unicellular animal which follows holozoic mode of nutrition.
-The cell membrane of amoeba keeps on protruding into pseudopodia.
+The cell membrane of amoeba keeps on protruding to make pseudopodia.
 Amoeba surrounds a food particle with pseudopodia and makes a food vacuole.
 The food vacuole contains the food particle and water.
 Digestive enzymes are secreted in the food vacuole and digestion takes place.
 After that, digested food is absorbed from the food vacuole.
 Finally, the food vacuole moves near the cell membrane and undigested food is expelled out.

-Human beings are complex animals; which have a complex digestive system.
+Human beings are complex animals, which have a complex digestive system.
 The human digestive system is composed of an alimentary canal and some accessory glands.
 The alimentary canal is divided into several parts, viz. oesophagus, stomach, small intestine, large intestine, rectum and anus.
 Salivary gland, liver and pancreas are the accessory glands which lie outside the alimentary canal.

 Mouth or Buccal Cavity: The mouth has teeth and tongue.
 Salivary glands are also present in the mouth.
 The tongue has gustatory receptors which perceive the sense of taste.
 Tongue helps in turning over the food, so that saliva can be properly mixed in it.

-Salivary glands secrete saliva.
+Salivary Gland: Salivary glands secrete saliva.
 Saliva makes the food slippery which makes it easy to swallow the food.
 Saliva also contains the enzyme salivary amylase or ptyalin.
 Salivary amylase digests starch and converts it into sucrose.